0atman/noboilerplate/scripts/24-rust-data-modelling.md

 # unrepresentable

 notes:
-%%
-- Tell them what you're going to tell them
-- Tell them
-- Tell them what you told them
-%%

 Hi friends my name is Tris and this is No Boilerplate, focusing on fast, technical videos.

 one of my favourite features in rust is the rich type system